Azhovan/Stater/Readme.md

 Run Tests
 ==========
-run tests with `vendor/bin/phpunit tests/` command, at the root of the project.
+run tests with `composer tests` command, at the root of the project.

 Road Map